WEBSITE TERMS & CONDITIONS

 Before joining any activities, Big Rock Adventures Ltd requires all participants to sign an acceptance of risk form as an acknowledgment they have read and understood what the known risks within the activities are, as well as a declaration that they are free of any impairment (drugs, medications, alcohol) and are physically fit and capable to join.
 Big Rock Adventures Ltd is unable to guarantee participants safety and signing the risk acknowledgement and fitness declaration form does not waive our commercial obligations under the HSWA Adventure Activities Regulations 2017.

-FITNESS - What is physically fit and capable for canyoning?
+FITNESS - What is physically fit and capable for canyoning or river training?

 Canyoning, river rescue and raft guide training require a reasonable level of physical fitness and agility.
 You must inform us of medical conditions, pre-existing injuries, medical conditions and fears before the trip.